 6.4.
 Solicitation of Nominations

-6.4.1 At the beginning of the July meeting, the Secretary will solicit nominations from the members for Chairperson.
+6.4.1.
+At the beginning of the July meeting, the Secretary will solicit nominations from the members for Vice-Chairperson.
 PEP voting members can self-nominate or be nominated from the floor by other voting members.

-PEP members will elect the Chairperson first.
-When the Chairperson is elected, the Secretary will call for nominations for the Vice-Chairperson.
-The Vice-Chairperson will be elected second.

-6.4.2 The Secretary will verify and announce the votes for Chairperson and Vice-Chairperson.
+6.4.2.
+The Secretary will verify and announce the votes for Vice-Chairperson.

-6.5 Notice of Election Meeting
+6.5.
+Notice of Election Meeting

-6.5.1 The annual election meeting notice will be announced in the July PEP Monthly Calendar Meeting Agenda.
+6.5.1.
+The election of the Vice-Chairperson will be announced in the July PEP Monthly Calendar Meeting Agenda.

 6.5.2 Any special election meeting notice will be announced in the agenda for the calendar meeting at which the special election will be held.